logo

 Similarly, life is all about managing finances.
 It’s possible to get carried away during a payday and blow half your pay on impulse buying.
 Therefore, budget your funds and only purchase what you need.
 Don’t buy a sleek Ferrari with all your life savings when you know that hospital insurance and other bills haven’t been settled.

 Lesson #6.
-The Ability To Calculate Risk
+How Rwandan Players Can Calculate Risk Effectively

 Do you understand the trade-offs?
 Would you bet all your money on a bad hand?
 You shouldn’t – and you wouldn’t in business either.
 Both poker and business are unpredictable, which makes measuring potential gains and losses, factoring in every possibility, and reflecting on the types of risk involved key to making the right move – whether that has to do with a bluff, raise, or fold, or with marketing decisions, budgeting allocations or project plans.